pmajka/poSSum/docs/source/pos_reorder_volume.rst

 A minimal valid invocation would look like this::

-    $pos_reorder_volume.py -i input.nii.gz \
+    pos_reorder_volume.py -i input.nii.gz \
                           -o output.nii.gz

-The invocation will load the `input.nii.gz` image, shuffle the slices along the '0' axis of the image (the default one) and save a new image under the name `output.nii.gz`
+The invocation will load the ``input.nii.gz`` image, shuffle the slices along the ``0`` axis of the image (the default one) and save a new image under the name ``output.nii.gz``.

 Input image type
 ----------------

 The script supports both grayscale and multichannel volumes.
-In case of grayscale images, any type supported by python `itk` wrappers should be processed successfully.
-Regarding the multichannel volumes, the only supported type is a `uchar` rgb image.
+In case of grayscale images, any type supported by python itk wrappers should be processed successfully.
+Regarding the multichannel volumes, the only supported type is a ``uchar`` rgb image.
 The output volume type is the same as the input volume type.

 Mapping file
 ------------

-The reordering may be driven by a mapping provided using `--mapping` option::
+The reordering may be driven by a mapping provided using ``--mapping`` option::

     $pos_reorder_volume.py  -i input.nii.gz \
                             -o output.nii.gz\
                             --mapping mapping_file.txt

-Will cause the script to use `mapping_file.txt` to reorder the slices.
+Will cause the script to use ``mapping_file.txt`` to reorder the slices.
 See below for the requirements regarding the format of the mapping file.